Bratenahl's Street Lamplighter

 The green lamp and clear glass lanterns were owned by the Weisbach Gas Mantle Co of Philadelphia.
 The company supplied the gas mantles and rented the streetlights.
 An assessment of property owners covered the costs of the standards, globes, and installation.
 Street lamps were placed 150 feet apart throughout the village.
 To make sure full value was received, the council added a nightly inspection of the gas lights to Marshal Newkirk’s duties.

-His manual work was replaced by six-day clockworks used for Cleveland Streetlamps to turn the gas on and off.
-The mantles still had to be replaced and the clock wound.
+Six-day Clockworks replaced William’s manual work for Cleveland Streetlamps to turn the gas on and off.
+The mantles still had to be replaced, and the clock wound.
 By custom, the old mantles were given to the first child to ask for them.

 As a lasting reminder of the gaslights, Roberta Bole presented to the Village a painting of “The Lamplighter” by Cora Holden.
 Cora was an instructor at the Cleveland School of Art and a relation of Liberty Holden.
 It was displayed at the May Show at the Cleveland Museum of Art.
 At the suggestion of Mrs. Bole, the council adopted a resolution that in the event of a merger with Cleveland, the painting should be returned to Cora Holden rather than sold or disposed of in some other matter.